neuropoly/slicer-cart/CART/cart_base_classes_docs.md

 ## Overview

-CART (Collaborative Annotation and Review Tool) provides a set of abstract base classes for creating streamlined annotation workflows in 3D Slicer.
+CART (Case Annotation and Review Tool) provides a set of abstract base classes for creating streamlined annotation workflows in 3D Slicer.
 The framework enables efficient iteration through medical imaging cohorts with customizable tasks and flexible data loading strategies.

 ## Contributors